-- 1. An individual must- - (a) not be below 21 years of age; and - (b) possess at least Grade 3 Sijil Pelajaran Malaysia (SPM), or its equivalent as determined by a body approved by the SC or a recognised self-regulatory organisation. - 2.
+- 1. An individual must- - (a) be of the minimum age of 21; - (b) obtain credits in any three subjects in SPM or its equivalent; and - (c) fulfil all the requirements in the Rules as set out by the self-regulatory organization. - 2.
 The individual should be honest, of good character, and good repute.
 Further, he must also be efficient, reliable, and possess a high level of integrity.
 He must not have been- - (a) found by a court or other competent authority to have acted fraudulently or dishonestly; - (b) convicted of a criminal offence; or - (c) censured or reprimanded by, or denied/disqualified from membership of, a professional or trade body; or a regulatory licence, registration or similar approval has been refused or revoked. - 3.
 The individual should not be an undischarged bankrupt, neither should he be subjected to any bankruptcy proceeding.
 Similarly, he will not qualify if he has failed to meet any judgment debt. - 4.
 The individual must sign a statutory declaration attesting to the requirements set out in (2) and (3) above (the statutory declaration should be filed with the management company concerned).
 Any non-disclosure or inaccurate disclosure in the statutory declaration is an offence under Malaysian law and, among other consequences, will result in the deregistration of the individual concerned. - 5.
 The individual must first pass a qualifying examination conducted by a body approved by the SC or a recognised self-regulatory organisation.